llafcode/The_FSD_dataset/README.md

 # The_FSD_dataset

-This repository contains all dataset and code to reproduce the results demonstrated in the paper: *Towards story-based classification of movie scenes*, which is submitted to the Collection, "Science of Stories", in PLOS ONE journal.
+This repository contains all data and code to reproduce the results demonstrated in the paper: *Towards story-based classification of movie scenes*, which is submitted to the Collection, "Science of Stories", in PLOS ONE journal.

-All data and code will be immediately available upon the paper acceptance.
+The original video files and metadata of them are currently availabel.
+The code to reproduce all results will be available once upon acceptance.